U.S. set to unveil emergency oil release in bid to fight high prices

 One source familiar with the discussions, however, said the input from China and other countries is still very much up in the air, and that nations like India and South Korea would be likely to contribute just a small amount of barrels.

-(Reporting by Valerie Volcovici and Timothy Gardner; writing by Richard Valdmanis; editing by Richard Pullin)
+(Reporting by Valerie Volcovici and Timothy Gardner; additional reporting by Sonali Paul in Melbourne; writing by Richard Valdmanis; editing by Richard Pullin)

 ((richard.valdmanis@thomsonreuters.com; +1 617 312 6022; Reuters Messaging: richard.valdmanis.thomsonreuters.com@reuters.net))